Earth Day looks a little different in 2020 but there are still so many things you can do at home, here are 25 ways to celebrate Earth Day at home.

 #2- unplug all small appliances like your toaster and kettle when you are not using them.
 When you leave these plugged in they are still drawing electricity from the grid costing you money!

-#3 – use cloth towels instead of paper towel. in fact you can save up to $80 annually buy cutting out paper towel.
+#3 – use cloth towels instead of paper towels. in fact, you can save up to $80 annually buy cutting out paper towel.

 #4 – turn the light off when you leave a room and save on energy costs.